-The Department of Transportation (NCDOT) will help fund the cost of constructing rail tracks required to serve a new business or a business expansion as part of a statewide effort to attract new industry to North Carolina.
-The purpose of the funds is to provide an incentive for companies to locate or expand in North Carolina rather than out of state.
+The North Carolina Department of Transportation (NCDOT) will help fund the cost of constructing rail tracks required to serve a new or expanding business as part of a statewide effort to attract new industry to North Carolina.
+The purpose of the program is to provide an incentive for companies to locate or expand in North Carolina rather than out of state.
 Funds should be applied for early, prior to making a location decision.

-Local governments, community development organizations, railroad companies and industries.
+Local governments, community development organizations, railroad companies industries are eligible for this program.

-Funds may be used to construct or rehabilitate railroad spur tracks.
+Funds may be used to construct or rehabilitate railroad spur or siding tracks.

 Allocation of Funds

-Recipients may receive a maximum 50% of total project costs.
+Recipients may receive a maximum 50 percent of total project costs up to $200,000 (current maximum - subject to change).

 Responsibility for Project Tracks